EvgeniiMaslov/python-playground/profile/Machine Learning common approaches.md

 Learning to rank is a supervised learning problem.
 Among others, one frequent problem solved using learning to rank is the optimization of search results returned by a search engine for a query.
 In search result ranking optimization, a labeled example Xi in the training set of size N is a ranked collection of documents of size ri (labels are ranks of documents).
 A feature vector represents each document in the collection.
 The goal of the learning is to find a ranking function f which outputs values that can be used to rank documents.
 For each training example, an ideal function f would output values that induce the same ranking of documents as given by the labels.

 ### Learning to Recommend

+A recommender system predicts what a user would rate a specific product based on their preferences.
+It can be split into two different areas:

+#### Collaborative Filtering

+As an example, Last.fm recommends tracks that other users with similar interests play often.
+This is also commonly seen on Amazon after making a purchase; customers may notice the following message accompanied by product recommendations: "Users who bought this also bought…"

+#### Content-based Filtering

+As an example: Pandora uses the properties of a song to recommend music with similar properties.
+Here, we look at content, instead of looking at who else is listening to music.

 Learning to recommend is an approach to build recommender systems.
 Usually, we have a user who consumes content.
 We have the history of consumption and want to suggest this user new content that they would like.
 It could be a movie on Netflix or a book on Amazon.
 Traditionally, two approaches were used to give recommendations: content-based filtering and collaborative filtering.